 - Removed from his or her current placement for more than ten consecutive school days in a school year; or

-Whether a pattern of removal constitutes a change in placement is determined on a case- by-case basis by the building principal and special services director and is subject to review through due process and judicial proceedings.
-If a student receives discipline that could be considered a change of placement due to discipline exceeding 10 school days, the school principal or designee must immediately notify the special services director.
+Whether a pattern of removal constitutes a change in placement is determined on a case-by-case basis by the building principal and school psychologist and is subject to review through due process and judicial proceedings.
+If a student receives discipline that could be considered a change of placement due to discipline exceeding 10 school days, the school principal must immediately notify the special education director.

 D. Manifestation Determination

-Within 10 school days after the date on which the district makes a decision to change the student’s placement, the district will conduct a meeting (Manifest Determination) to determine the relationship between the student’s disability and the behavior subject to the disciplinary action.
+Within ten school days after the date on which the district makes a decision to change the student’s placement, the district will conduct a manifestation determination meeting to determine the relationship between the student’s disability and the behavior subject to the disciplinary action.

 - If the conduct was caused by or had a direct and substantial relationship to the child’s disability; or